 No, CPSIA is only applicable in the United States.
 The European Union and other markets have their own toys and children’s product safety regulations in place.

 For example, if you want to sell in the EU, you must comply with EN 71.

-There’s similarity between CPSIA and EN 71, but the labels, standards and documents are very different.
+There’s overlap between CPSIA and EN 71, but the labels, standards, and documents are different.

 Do you need help to ensure compliance with all mandatory safety standards?

 We know how hard it can be to get a grip on product safety standards, labeling, documents, and lab testing.
 To help startups get a grip on the process, and avoid crippling fines and forced product recalls – we created the Starter Package:

 a.
 An overview of product safety standards in the United States, Europe, Australia & more

 c.
 Product labeling template files